hertzsprung/reproducible-comp-sci-seminar/notes.md

 What can we do about it?
 ------------------------

-- Lorena Barba's "reproducible packages"
 - reviewers should ask that code, configuration and data be made available
 - automate more:
   - git/github, zotero
   - automated testing
   - automate your processing workflows
+  - wholetale
+  - Lorena Barba's "reproducible packages"
 - an incentive to make code replicable
   - journals that accept code and data, e.g. Geoscience Data Journal
   - ReScience
   - depsy